btrnt/butternut/README.md

 Is what you're reading online written by a human, or AI?
 Do the facts hold up? `butternut`is a chrome extension that leverages state-of-the-art text generation models *to combat* state-of-the-art text generation.

+## Inspiration
+Misinformation spreads like wildfire in these days and it is only aggravated by AI-generated text and articles.
+We wanted to help fight back.

+## What it does
+Butternut is a chrome extension that analyzes text to determine just how likely a given article is AI-generated.

 ## Usage

 ## How it works
 Butternut is built off the GLTR paper [https://arxiv.org/abs/1906.04043](https://arxiv.org/abs/1906.04043).
 It takes any text input and then finds out what a text generating model *would've* predicted at each word/token.
 This array of every single possible prediction and their related probability is crossreferenced with the input text to determine the 'rank' of each token in the text: where on the list of possible predictions was the token in the text.